On your Caravan Panama tour you will have the change to visit an authentic Embera Indian Village.

 The Embera Indian village tour starts near Gatun Lake on the Caribbean side of Panama.
-Passengers board a small cruise boat and travel up the Chagres River into the heart of the Panama rainforest.
+Passengers board a small cruise boat and travel up the Chagres River into the heart of the Panama Rainforest.
 The Chagres River is actually Panama’s primary source for water and is critical in the functioning of the Panama Canal.
 Along the riverbanks of the Chagres there are opportunities to spot many creatures that make up Panama’s unique wildlife and ecosystem.
-Toucans, macaws and quetzals all help make Panama one of the best bird watching areas in the world and can be easily spotted up in the trees.
+Toucans, macaws and quetzals all help make Panama one of the best bird watching areas in the world where exotic birds can be easily spotted up in the trees.

 Embera Indian Village Visit

 Today the Embera Indians of Panama maintains their traditional living conditions and village structure.
 Each Embera Indian village is located close to the river bank throughout the Darien Province.
 Most are about a half day’s walk away from neighboring villages.
 Built on stilts, Embera Indian homes are raised off the ground and have thatched roofs and no walls.
 All household items such as handmade hammocks, baskets, pots, mosquito nets and bows and arrows hang from the posts and beams around the hut.